Magic Kingdom of Landover: Nightshade

 Nightshade is a powerful witch who lives in the Deep Fell.
 She is one of the primary antagonists to Ben, along with Strabo the dragon.
 She possesses great magic, since she is from the fairy world, but has always used that power for greed and torture, which was why she was cast out of the mists and forbidden reentry.
 Later in the series she is sent to Earth by Haltwhistle the Mud-Puppy in defense of Mistaya.
 In crow form she is trapped in an aviary, but mysteriously disappears at the end of the latest novel.

 Strabo

 Strabo is a dragon who lives in the desolate Fire Springs region.
 He is a solitary creature, the last of his kind, and is a frequent rival to Ben in his duties as king.
 He is one of the few powerful creatures of magic in the valley, along with Nightshade, although in Tangle Box and Witches' Brew he has proved to be not as evil as Nightshade.
-He is very honorable in his word.
-He has the ability to fly through the fairy mists into other worlds, such as Earth.
-He is very fond of Willow's singing voice.
+He is honorable in his word.
+He has the ability to fly through the fairy mists into other worlds, such as Earth, and is fond of Willow's singing voice.